-I am a CERN fellow, in the Theoretical physics department, working on various aspects of theoretical cosmology, mainly focusing on the use of the large-scale structure of the Universe to test fundamental physics, theories of gravity, models of dark matter and other cosmological models.
+Assistant Professor in the Galileo Galilei Physics and Astronomy department at the University of Padova, working on various aspects of theoretical cosmology, mainly focusing on the use of the large-scale structure of the Universe to test fundamental physics, theories of gravity, models of dark matter and other cosmological models.
 I am also interested in studying how we can use forthcoming radio surveys for cosmology.

 At the moment I am particularly interested in gravitational waves.
 I am working on trying to understand if Primordial Black Holes can make up all or a part of the Dark Matter, and if GW from BH-BH mergers are in fact signatures of PBH Dark Matter.
 I am also interested in investigating the indirect detection of gravitational waves by using observations of the large-scale structure of the Universe.

 I use observations of the clustering of structures across cosmic time to test cosmological models and theories of gravity on a wide range of scales.
 My main current interests include redshift-space distortions, baryon acoustic oscillations and the integrated Sachs-Wolfe effect.
 In particular, at the moment I am interested in how to model the n-point galaxy correlation function on very large scales, including geometrical and General Relativistic effects, and how to use galaxy clustering to test a variety of cosmological models and parameters.